EPA moves to restore rule on mercury from power plants

 “Retaining these protections is a critical first step; we now urge EPA to strengthen them.
 We need stronger standards to protect all communities from these pollutants, especially those living near power plants,” said Georges C. Benjamin, executive director of the American Public Health Association.

-Michael Panfil, an attorney for the Environmental Defense Council, also urged the Biden administration to strengthen the protections, but said the restoration of the rule “should be a relief to all Americans.”
+Michael Panfil, an attorney for the Environmental Defense Fund, also urged the Biden administration to strengthen the protections, but said the restoration of the rule “should be a relief to all Americans.”

 Most coal-fired power plants have already made upgrades to their facilities required when the regulation first went into effect in 2012.
 The Edison Electric Institute, a lobbying group that represents investor-owned electric companies, thanked the EPA for restoring the rule.

-Note: This story has corrected the name of Panfil’s organization to the Environmental Defense Fund, not the Environmental Defense Council.